 Your attorney, of course, can have an investigator, and any investigator can do any investigation they want based on the facts and circumstances of your case.
 You and your attorney will ultimately meet to discuss your case.

-I like to get the client all of the paperwork related to the case so they can review it.
-Then we can really have a fruitful discussion about what the prosecution has, what kind of defense we might be able to mount, and whether or not it's a case where we're going.
+I like to provide the client with all the paperwork related to the case so they can review it.
+Then we can have a truly fruitful discussion about what the prosecution has, what kind of defense we might be able to mount, and whether it's a case that warrants our involvement.

-If we're able to work out a deal then we'll be presented in front of a judge.
-You will change your plea from not-guilty to either no-contest or guilty and then the judge will sentence you and usually you'll know what the sentence is in advance because it will be worked out and the judge will basically just be putting his or her blessing on it.
+If we're able to work out a deal, then we'll be presented in front of a judge.
+You'll change your plea from not guilty to either no contest or guilty, and then the judge will sentence you.
+Usually, you'll know what the sentence is in advance because it'll have been worked out, and the judge will essentially be affixing their approval to it.

-Then, the case will probably be set for a progress report to see how you're doing with everything you were ordered to do.
+Then, the case will likely be set for a progress report to assess your progress on the tasks assigned to you.
 You'll be on probation, and that will be the end of your case.

-You'll be on probation for usually three to five years.
-Once probation is over, if you worked out an appropriate deal, you should be able to get your matter either reduced to a misdemeanor if you pled to a felony or expunged, which basically is a dismissal of your case.
+You'll be on probation for a period of usually three to five years.
+Once probation is over, if you worked out an appropriate deal, you should be able to have your matter either reduced to a misdemeanor if you pleaded to a felony or expunged, which essentially means a dismissal of your case.

 Jury Trial

-If you take the other route and you fight the case, then obviously, you would appear in front of a jury.
+If you take the other route and fight the case, you will obviously appear in front of a jury.
 Jury instructions will be given to the jury depending on what your charges were.
 The prosecutors, because they have the burden, would put the evidence on behalf of the government, and the jury would obviously decide whether you're innocent or guilty.
 Your defense attorney will get to cross-examine all of the witnesses.

 Once the government is done with its case, the defense has an absolute right to put on a case if they choose, or they can rest on the state of the evidence if the defense does not believe that the prosecutors have presented enough evidence to find you guilty beyond a reasonable doubt.